Adionika

 Step-by-step instructions with examples and case studies

 Montenegro has become one of the most attractive destinations for foreign property buyers.
-A mild climate, the Adriatic coast, relatively affordable prices and the possibility of obtaining a residence permit on the basis of property ownership make the market compelling — but before acting, it is important to understand the procedure.
+A mild climate, the Adriatic coast, relatively affordable prices and the possibility of obtaining a residence permit on the basis of property ownership (from January 2026 — subject to a confirmed tax value of the property of at least €150,000 for citizens outside the EU/EEA/Switzerland) make the market compelling — but before acting, it is important to understand the procedure.

 1